KazWolfe/blog.wolf.dev/Security/CTFs/symfonos-4/writeup.md

 > **The Simple HTTP Server**
 >
-> For those not in the know, you can spawn a tiny webserver on any system with Python 3 installed by running `python 3 -m http.server`.
+> For those not in the know, you can spawn a tiny webserver on any system with Python 3 installed by running `python3 -m http.server`.
 Your current directory will be served to the world at port 8000, and you can freely grab files by making a request.
 >
 > Insanely handy, and readily available!
 What's better than that?